 If some messages arrive from the Internet looking like scrambled eggs, then you need to save each one as a file, then decode it.
 This is much less of a problem with current versions of Microsoft Outlook than it was with older versions of Microsoft Outlook and Exchange Messaging.
 There are two types of files

-Sponsored by This is a collection of tools used to remove duplicates from your Microsoft Outlook Contacts folder.
+This is a collection of tools used to remove duplicates from your Microsoft Outlook Contacts folder.
 Some of these tools will also remove duplicates from other Outlook folders.
-When the duplicates are the result of importing and all are duplicated, you can sort by the modified date field (you'll need to add the
+When the duplicates are the result of importing and all are duplicated, you can sort by the modified date field (you'll need to add the Modified field

 This is a collection of tools used to view inside MAPI message stores, including Exchange mailboxes and PSTs.
 Two of the tools, MFCMapi and MDBVu32 are provided by Microsoft.
 While these tools are designed for developers, they can be used by anyone with basic knowledge to browse for and delete hidden items in a mailbox